-After the instruction and destination/source are specified, you may specify any desired execution effect(s).
-These are two-character symbols that gate the updating of C, Z and D, assuming the instruction executed.
-The C and/or Z flags will only be affected if 'WC' and/or 'WZ' follow an instruction.
+After the instruction and destination/source are specified, you may enter any desired execution effect(s).
+These are two-character symbols that gate the updating of C, Z and D. The C and/or Z flags will only be affected if 'WC' and/or 'WZ' follow an instruction.
 While no instruction will automatically write C or Z, each instruction has some default write-D behavior which can be overridden by 'WR' or 'NR'.
-If multiple execution effects are specified after an instruction, they must be separated by commas.
+If multiple execution effects are entered after an instruction, they must be separated by commas.
 Only whitespace is required to separate instruction arguments from the postfixes.